 Epilepsy is the tendency to have seizures that start in the brain.
-Around 1 in 100 people in the UK have epilepsy.
+Over 600,000 people in the UK have epilepsy.
 However, up to 70% (7 in 10) of people with epilepsy could have their seizures controlled with the right medication.